hicapacity/hicapacity-site/membership.markdown

 title: Membership
 permalink: /membership/
 ---
 There has been a lot of interest from HI Capacity members and the maker community to open a Makerspace.
-To keep the movement going, [The Box Jelly](http://theboxjelly.com/) has graciously allowed HI Capacity to create an interim Makerspace at it's location while we search for a more permanent home.

-We will be open on Monday, October 10th.
+We have attained our dedicated space!
+We are located at the very back of The Box Jelly.
+Enter through the front of The Box Jelly and go all the way to the back (past the conference rooms and the canvas door).
+We are on the right inside of the white sliding doors!

 **Hours of Operation**